 They consider reishi mushrooms as a spirit herb.
 It has the capability to enrich your mind, body, and soul.
 Cancer cell destruction is linked with Triterpenes from Reishi.

 Ganoderic acid is a major triterpene element which has displayed inhibitory characteristics on cancer.
-These mushrooms selectively decreased cancer cell activity, aggression, and the creation of key proteins associated in the pathogenesis of breast cancer cells.
+These mushrooms selectively decreased cancer cell activity, aggression, and the creation of key proteins associated with the pathogenesis of breast cancer cells.

 Chaga mushrooms have been accepted by ancestral societies for its health advantages for hundreds of years now.
 It has a hard, black, and crusty form.
 It also looks like swelling on the body of a birch tree.
 You can consume Chaga mushrooms as a tea.
 Their anti-cancer and digestive strength advantages earn its respect.